 1- Instituting judicial proceedings The civil court has jurisdiction for these two actions. guarantee of consumer goods etc.). professional usage) The Code of Obligations Procedure is used to protect against activities involving risk.
-1-1 Prerequisites for representative action 1-1-a the representative The representatives can be: - section 92 of the Competition Act: consumer associations, the Competition Council - section 39 of the Consumer Protection Act: the Inspectorate General for Consumer Protection, the public prosecutor's office, the National Audit Office, consumer associations - action to remove unfair terms: the public prosecutor, the minister, the chamber of commerce, professional chambers Only the Ombudsman has the authority to refer a matter to the Swedish Consumer Complaint Board.
+1-1 Prerequisites for representative action 1-1-a the representative The representatives can be: - section 92 of the Competition Act: consumer associations, the Competition Council - section 39 of the Consumer Protection Act: the Inspectorate General for Consumer Protection, the public prosecutor's office, the National Audit Office, consumer associations - action to remove unfair terms: the public prosecutor, the minister, the chamber of commerce, professional chambers or Only the Ombudsman has the authority to refer a matter to the Swedish Consumer Complaint Board.
 But if it declines to lodge the action, consumer and employee organisations may do so.
 Individual consumers cannot lodge this action.
 The action can be lodged by the Department for Competition and Consumer Protection of the Ministry for Trade, Industry and Tourism or any organisation able to demonstrate a legitimate and sufficient interest in protecting the collective interests of consumers in general (the Cypriot Consumers Association and the Union for Cypriot Consumers and Quality of Life).
 The action may be lodged by consumer organisations and the National Office for the Protection of Consumer Rights. - Only a consumer rights organisation which has been in existence for over a year or an association of consumer rights organisations may lodge an action under the Consumer Protection Act The Code of Obligations Procedure may be instituted by any individual or group of individuals who wish to do so.
 The action may be lodged by consumer rights organisations or by the Consumer Affairs Officer.
 The National Consumers' Institute and its regional equivalents, consumer associations and the public prosecutor may lodge this action.

+1 I I I 1

 professional

 associations as well as

 consumer

 organisations.

 organisations.

+4.4.1 02 0.1

 1-1-b conditions of - section 92 of the

 admissibility Competition Act :

-aumssibility consumer associations
+consumer associations

 and

 the Competition

 Council

 may bring before a

 court

 consumer complaints

 against a single

 defendant

 who has caused injury

 to a

 large number of

 consumers

 or wherever

 consumers

 cannot be identified in

 the

 event of significant

+in in an analysis

 injury

 resulting from an

 illegal act.

 - section 39 of the

-- section 39 of the

 Consumer Protection

 Act:

 a consumer

 association, the

 Inspectorate-General

 for

 Consumer Protection,

 the

 public prosecutor's

 office

 and the National Audit

 Office may take

 action

 against an individual

 whose illegal

 activities cause injury

 to a large number of

-to a range mumber of] l l
+I wa large number of I 1 1 1